JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 Group size: ~100 Billion.
 Total = **+55,000,000,000**

 ### 3 Buggers - xenocide

+Context: Graff's deception led to the xenocide of the Bugger species.

 - ΔOS = -1.00
 - VSA = 0.90 (Queens)